RaccoonTamer/Reddit-Crawler/README.md

 How It Works:

-Choose from a variety of options, all designed for smooth image management:
+Choose from a variety of options, all designed for smooth image and gif management:

-Fetch image URLs from your desired subreddit.
+Fetch image and gif URLs from your desired subreddit.

-Download images from the saved URLs and organize them in a folder.
+Download images/gif from the saved URLs and organize them in a folder.

-Delete non-image files from a specified directory.
+Delete non-image/gif files from a specified directory.

 Remove duplicate images using image hashing.

-Rename image files in a folder using custom patterns.
+Rename image/gif files in a folder using custom patterns.

 No Reddit API credentials are needed, simplifying the setup process.